wullli/flatlander/README.md

-# Reinforcement learning robust to deadlocks
+# RL robust to deadlocks for the Flatland Challenge 2020

 Contains the source-code flatland challenge 2020 (VM1).